 - Thep Rasi Shrine, Phuket Road, near Robinson Department Store, Phuket town

-- Kiew Tien Keng Shrine, Sapanhin Park, Phuket Town
+- Kiew Tien Keng Shrine, Saphan Hin Park, Phuket Town

-The festival always falls on the first days of the ninth Chinese lunar month, and for nine days participants observe the following commitments:
+The festival always starts on the first day of the 9th Chinese lunar month (though the pole-raising ceremony is the night before), and for 9 days participants observe the following commitments: